pokarats/CoDER/res/README.md

 Baseline 2-layer GCN model as encoder without the LAAT Attention mechanism.
 All hypermarameters remain the same as in the baseline LAAT model.

+Graph Construction Method: CUIs connected if they belong to the same TUI

 | Model       | P (Micro) | R (Micro) | F1 (Macro) | F1 (Micro) | AUC (Macro) | AUC (Micro) |  P@5  |
 |-------------|:---------:|:---------:|:----------:|:----------:|:-----------:|:-----------:|:-----:|